thepassle/webcomponents-from-zero-to-hero/README.md

 We have a global `h1` styling that makes any h1 in the light DOM a red color.
 But because we have our h1 in a shadow-root, it does not get overwritten by the global style.

-Note how in the component, we've used a `:host` pseudo class, this is how we can add styling to the component from the inside.
+Note how in our `to-do-app` component, we've used a `:host` pseudo class, this is how we can add styling to the component from the inside.
 An important thing to note is that the `display` is always set to `display: inline;`, which means you can't set a width or height on your element.
 So make sure to set a `:host` display style (e.g. block, inline-block, flex) unless you prefer the default of inline.

 > ✨ _Hey!
 Listen!_
 >